eneax/github-battle/README.md

-# Github Battle
+# GitHub Battle

-Discover popular repos and battle your Github friends!
+Discover popular repos and battle your GitHub friends!